-Etsy automatically detects if the buyer is in Australia, Belarus, the EU, Iceland, India, New Zealand, Norway, Russia, Serbia, South Africa, South Korea, Taiwan, Turkey, Switzerland, or the United Arab Emirates and adds the appropriate VAT to the listing price if the item is a digital file download.

-Buyers see the total price with VAT included on each listing that applies, as well as in their cart, invoice, and purchase page.

-The price with VAT included will appear on the product listing for the digital item.

-Second pass:

 Etsy automatically detects if the buyer is in one of these counties and adds the appropriate VAT to the listing price if the item is a digital file download.

 Buyers see the total price with VAT included on each listing that applies, as well as in their cart, invoice, and purchase page.

 The price with VAT included will appear on the product listing for the digital item.